ashutoshc8101/ashutoshc8101/README.md

 ### ⚡ Tech Stack
 <hr />
-Here are some of the technologies I have picked up in my journey so far.
+Here are some of the technologies I have picked up so far.
 <br /><br />
 <ul>
     <li>React | Express | MongoDB</li>